lowRISC/ot-sca/capture/README.md

 - capture
 - test

 The target entry specifies the target.
-Currently, only the `cw310` or `cw305` FGPA boards are supported.
+Currently, only the `cw310` FGPA boards are supported.
 The scope entry defines (indirectly) the sampling rate as well as the scope gain and cycle offset.
 With the capture entry, the user can select the corresponding scope, configure the trace plot, and select